DIYGrooming/docs/README.md

 We also created a basic style guide to help maintain design consistency on the overal user interface.

-- As part of the UI design, we chose purple and light grey as two primary colours, supported with accent pastel yellow, pink, and brighter purple.
+- As part of the UI design, we chose purple and light grey as the two primary colours, supported with pastel yellow, pink, and brighter purple as the accent colours.
 - Purple is often associated with royalty to signify the quality of the contents of the blog.
 Even though it is a DIY grooming blog, it doesn't mean that the quality of the content is poor.
 We want to highlight that some contents are from professional groomers too.
 - Purple also represents creativity, peace and independence.
 The colour combinations are intended to create calm stability and ensure reading the blog won't hurt the eyes, as some may prefer dark-mode colour schemes.